What is a Research Game?

 Each panelist will give their own answer, coming out of their own type of research But there is also the general question, and there are reasons to be skeptical: Aren’t games an application area of research from computer science, education, psychology, and so on?
 Aren’t we already seeing such an amazing diversity of game creation that there’s no need for universities to get involved?
 Even if my research really should involve making games, how will I possibly fund the work, or convince my dean, chair, or department that we should be hiring and doing work in this area?

 About the author:

-Noah Wardrip-Fruin is an Associate Professor at UC Santa Cruz and the author of Expressive Processing: Digital Fictions, Computer Games, and Software Studies.
+Noah Wardrip-Fruin is a Professor of Computational Media at UC Santa Cruz and the author of Expressive Processing: Digital Fictions, Computer Games, and Software Studies.
 Read more from this author

 This entry was posted in Academics

 .
 Both comments and trackbacks are currently closed.